pubkey/mingo/README.md

 Below is a description of how this library differs from the full MongoDB query engine.

-1. There is no concept of a collection.
-Input is an array, generator or iterable of objects.
+1. No concept of a collection.
+Input must be an iterable or generator function.
-1. Support a single numeric type `number`.
-1. Does not support [types](https://www.mongodb.com/docs/manual/reference/operator/aggregation/type/#available-types) `"minKey"`, `"maxKey"`, `"timestamp"`, or `"binData"`.
-1. Does not support server specific operators.
-E.g. `$collStat`, `$planCacheStats`, `$listSessions`.
+1. No support for server specific types, operators, or features dependent on persistence (e.g. `merge` option for [$accumulator](https://docs.mongodb.com/manual/reference/operator/aggregation/accumulator/));
-1. Does not support geometry operators.
+1. No support for geometry operators.
-1. Does not support query operators dependent on persistent storage; `$comment`, `$meta`, `$text`.
-1. Does not support server specific expression operators; `$toObjectId`, `$binarySize`, `bsonSize`.
-1. Aggregation pipeline operator `$merge` enforces unique constraint on the lookup field during input processing.
+1. [$merge](https://www.mongodb.com/docs/manual/reference/operator/aggregation/merge/) operator enforces unique constraint during processing.
-1. Custom function evaluation operators; `$where`, `$function`, and `$accumulator`, do not accept strings as the function body.
+1. Function evaluation operators; `$where`, `$function`, and `$accumulator`, do not accept strings as the function body.
-1. Custom function evaluation operators are enabled by default.
-They can be disabled with the `scriptEnabled` option.
-1. Custom function evaluation operator [$accumulator](https://docs.mongodb.com/manual/reference/operator/aggregation/accumulator/) does not support the `merge` option.
-1. To use `$jsonSchema` operator, you must register your own validator with the `jsonSchemaValidator` option.

-## Use Cases
+## Benefits

-- Declarative data driven API.
-- Usable on both frontend and backend.
+- Declarative data driven API usable on both frontend and backend and suitable for serialization.
 - Provides an alternative to writing custom code for transforming objects.
 - Validate MongoDB queries without running a server.
+See <a href="http://kofrasa.github.io/mingo/demo.html" target="_blank" rel="noopener noreferrer">playground</a>.
 - Well documented.
 MongoDB query language is among the best available and has great documentation.

 ## Contributing